hyacinth-bruno/CustomHook/README.md

 ## Requirements

-1. Create 2 custom hooks to fetch list of data and details in `customHook` folder
+1. Create custom hook to fetch list of data and details in `customHook` folder
-2. Apply the hook to get data then display data in `components` folder:
+2. Apply the hook to get data then display data in `components` folder.Display 3 countries/products with name, status and region.
-3. Add loading logic to the custom hook above
+3. Add `loading` logic to the custom hook above

 ## List of url